-The Company does not have any critical or important external outsourcing arrangements.
-The critical and important outsourcing arrangements that it does have are intragroup and located in the UK only, and include investment management, IT services, risk, tax, actuarial and audit services.
+The Company does not have any material external outsourcing arrangements.
+The material outsourcing arrangements that it does have are intragroup and located in the UK only, and include investment management, financial & actuarial, tax, legal, IT services, risk, and audit services.